open-mmlab/mmocr/docs/en/user_guides/inference.md

 }
 ```

 `predictions` is a list of dictionaries.
 Each dictionary formats the inference result of the corresponding image.
-Similarly, `visualization` is a list of numpy arrays, each array corresponds to the visualization of an image.
+Similarly, `visualization` is a list of numpy arrays, where each array corresponds to the visualization of an image.

 ```{note}
 The visualization result will only be returned when `return_vis=True`.